lmas/thesis/thesis.typ

 in RR^n$.
 It will also calculate the Euclidean distances more efficiently as the equation doesn't involve complex numbers or temporary arrays.

+The _processBackward_ function in @backproc can easily replace all its calls to MASS with this new distance function.
 As a later section will show, the loss of precision in the distance scores are negligible when detecting point anomalies and offers great improvements in performance.